German Shepherds are loved all around the world. This popularity means people love hearing and learning German Shepherd facts!

 References and Resources

-Ruefenacht, S. et al. 2002.
-“A behaviour test in German Shepherd dogs: heritability of seven different traits,” Applied Animal Behaviour Science.
+- Ruefenacht, S. et al. 2002.
+“A behavior test in German Shepherd dogs: heritability of seven different traits,” Applied Animal Behavior Science.

 - Pearson, C. 2016.
 “Between instinct and intelligence: harnessing police dog agency in early twentieth-century Paris,” Comparative Studies in Society and History.

 - Coren, S. 2004.
 The Intelligence Of Dogs.

 - Coren, S. 2007.
 Why Does My Dog Act That Way?

 - Hasselgren, S. 2012.
 “Registration figures worldwide – from top thirty to endangered breeds,” International Collaboration for Dog Health and Welfare.

 - Rin Tin Tin Biography.
 IMDb.

 - Strongheart Biography.
 IMDb.